Onogi/MetabolicModeling/README.md

 # MetabolicModeling
-Bayesina models for predicting phenotypes based on metabolic networks
+Bayesian models for predicting phenotypes based on metabolic networks